Sustainable Cities & Communities

 According to billionaire businessman and former New York mayor Michael Bloomberg, cities are “more important than ever before.”

-Bloomberg – who opened the conference and inaugurated his company’s European headquarters in London towards the end of October – said that the United States could reach its Paris Agreement goals through the action of cities.
+Bloomberg – who opened the conference – said that the United States could reach its Paris Agreement goals through the action of cities.

 Whether spelled out or not, it was clear that many participants at CityLab were concerned by U.S. President Donald Trump’s announcement in June that the United States would withdraw from the agreement.
 In fact, at the conference, Hidalgo termed the withdrawal a “catastrophe” and “a major error”.